migdetor/topodonana.github.io/en/index.md

 ## Acknowledgements
 This work would not have been possible without the many contributions and lessons shared by rangers, Doñana locals, and marsh people.
-Particularly, thanks to *Poli, Luis García, David Aragonés, Plácido Rodríguez-Paradas* and *Vilches*.
+Particularly, thanks to *Poli, Luis García, David Aragonés and Plácido Rodríguez-Paradas*.
 Thanks also to everyone who supported the development of the map and showed genuine enthusiasm for it.
 To mention just a few: *Marina Trillo* for sharing a fascination with maps and exchanging sources of inspiration; and *Julia G. de Aledo* for suggesting the creation of a website to centralize the information and for encouraging the inclusion of the interactive map.

 I also want to acknowledge the **Doñana Biological Station** (EBD-CSIC) and the **Doñana Biological Reserve** (ICTS-Doñana) as part of the scientific and historical framework in which my work in Doñana has developed, and for the value of the long-term series, infrastructure, and accumulated knowledge that have helped to build and conserve the Doñana we know today.